Seattle Children’s Receives $60 Million Legacy Gift

-In addition to helping Seattle Children’s continue to provide more than $164 million a year in financial assistance to families in need, the endowment will support uncompensated care within pediatric cancer care, including the Strong Against Cancerphilanthropic initiative.
+In addition to helping Seattle Children’s continue to provide more than $164 million a year in financial assistance to families in need, the endowment will support uncompensated care within pediatric cancer care.
 The endowment will also support uncompensated care within Seattle Children’s Odessa Brown Children’s Clinic (OBCC), which manages more than 40,000 patient visits each year.
 The clinic offers medical, dental and mental health services – especially to families in low-income communities.
 OBCC’s model for care is unique and addresses the social, economic and environmental roots of illness.

 Leven’s gift is the largest Seattle Children’s has received as part of its $1 billion initiative, It Starts With Yes: The Campaign for Seattle Children’s, since it launched publicly in November with a bold vision to transform children’s health.
 In addition to advancing Seattle Children’s core mission, which includes uncompensated care, the campaign will deliver on the promise and power of immunotherapy, help unlock the mysteries of the developing brain, and launch a new era for community health and wellness.
 One-third of the campaign consists of legacy gifts from estates and from those who are including Seattle Children’s in their will.